-It is further observed that both 3D and 2D safety factor values decrease with an increase in slope angle β .
+It is further observed that both 3D and 2D safety factor values decrease with an increase in slope angle $\beta$ .
 It is also noted that there is a decrease in the safety factor for both 2D and 3D FS values as the pore pressure ratio increases.
 However, it has also been observed that an increase in pseudo-static horizontal seismic coefficients leads to a decrease in the safety factor for both 2D and 3D analyses.
 In most loading scenarios, the ratio FS3D/FS2D is seen to converge at l/h = 4.0.
-However, for the geometric configuration 1V:3H and loading level $r_u = 0.50$, $k{eq} = 0.20$, it is seen that FS{3D}/FS{2D} ratio achieves desired level of convergence at l/h > 4.0.
-Hence, the authors prefers a safe choice of the extent of the third/logitudinal dimension of the slope equalling the 5 times the height of the slope.
+However, for the geometric configuration 1V:3H and loading level $r_u = 0.50$ , $k{eq} = 0.20$ , it is seen that FS3D/FS2D ratio achieves desired level of convergence at l/h > 4.0.